crazyshubham/exp-three-phase-induction-motor-iitk/experiment/theory.md

 <h3> Theory </h3>
-<p>When a 3-phase electric supply is given to this type of motor it does not require any starting device
-<b>“3-Phase Induction motor is also called a Self-Starting device “ </b> <br><br>
+<p>When a 3-phase electric supply is given to this type of motor it does not require any starting device<br> <b>“3-Phase Induction motor is also called a Self-Starting device “ </b> <br>

   <img src="images/Screenshot 2023-02-09 130650.png" width="350" hight="350">